jrf1111/Do-You-Git-It-Now/README.md

 # Do-You-Git-It-Now
-Presentation: Do You Git It Now?
-Version Control &amp; Collaboration with Git &amp; GitHub
+Presentation: 'Do You Git It Now?
+Version Control &amp; Collaboration with Git &amp; GitHub'